seifibrahim32/GoogleMapsDemo/README.md

-# turing_assessment
+# Google Maps Demo

-Turing Assessment for Flutter Developer vacancy.

-## Getting Started
+Trying Google Maps with Flutter on Android.